-The fantastic thing about painting a feathered dragon is that feathers are very similar in structure to scales.
+The fantastic thing about drawing mythical creatures (opens in new tab) like a feathered dragon is that feathers are very similar in structure to scales.
 Feathers and scales are both typically round-diamond shapes that overlap each other in an offset manner.

 One problem with painting scales is that they can become a bit repetitive and therefore create a lot of visual noise.
 Because dragons are traditionally flying reptiles, the first thing I do is find reference photographs of alligators and large birds.

 Alligators are great as reference subjects because they have many different types of textures that make up their skin.
 The face of an alligator is generally smooth, while their backs become rougher with larger, spiky scales.

 This is similar to how the feathers of large birds work as well: small feathers in the face with large crowning feathers on the back of the head.
 Now all I have to do is visualise how the feathers and scales will transition.
 A simple solution is to have the feathers emerge from underneath the scales, starting small and growing in size the denser the feathers become.
 For more on this, see this guide to how to draw feathers.

 The Shoebill is a prehistoric-looking bird so I use it as my start point.
 I begin with a dynamic silhouette.
 After sketching that out, I place down basic colours.
 Following my alligator references, I paint the upper body parts in cool colours and the chest with a warmer, paler colour.